 PS4 Pro vs Project Scorpio: Graphics

-Xbox promised as much during its press conference at E3 2016.
-What's more, it claims that the graphics chip in the new console will be not only capable of 4K resolutions, but at 60 frames per second to boot, something the Pro will find harder to achieve.
+Xbox promised as much during its press conference at E3 2016 and the GPU will be capable of natively running games at 4K 60fps.
+This is something the Pro finds hard to achieve.

-Its system on chip (SoC) will have 6 teraflops of computing power just to render 4K graphics - that's high-end PC graphics card stuff.
+The Scorpio system on chip (SoC) will have 6 teraflops of computing power just to render 4K graphics - that's high-end PC graphics card stuff.
+And it is optimised to ensure they run as smoothly as possible.

 The PS4 Pro has 4.20 teraflops of graphics processing power, using an AMD Radeon-based GPU.
-It looks less powerful on paper, but we've seen it is more than capable of rendering games in 4K and with High Dynamic Range (HDR) colour and contrast processing too.
-They just seem to stick to 30fps, at least when run in native 2160p.
+It looks less powerful on paper, but is capable of rendering games in 4K and with High Dynamic Range (HDR) colour and contrast processing.
+They just seem to stick to 30fps, however, at least when run in native 2160p.

 Both consoles are expected to play back 4K HDR video via streams, although the PS4 Pro does not have a 4K Ultra HD Blu-ray player.
-Considering the Xbox One S does, we expect Project Scorpio to follow its baby brother's lead.
+It has been confirmed that Project Scorpio will have a 4K BD deck.

 PS4 Pro vs Project Scorpio: CPU and memory

-We do know though that the memory sported by the Project Scorpio will have a bandwidth of 320GB/s.
+In addition, the memory sported by the Project Scorpio will have a bandwidth of 326GB/s.
 The Pro, in comparison, is restricted to 218GB/s.

-This might not make much difference in general gaming, at least in a conventional sense.
+This might not make much difference in general gaming, at least initially.
 The higher the spec though, the more developers will be able to eek out of it in the future and the better the overall console experience will be.

 PS4 Pro vs Project Scorpio: Virtual reality